aborruso/alice-pdf/README.md

 - You want local, free extraction (no API costs)
 - Speed is critical for simple PDFs

+**Use pdfplumber when:**

+- PDF can be native or scanned
+- Tables have complex structures or inconsistent borders
+- You want robust local extraction (no API costs)
+- Camelot fails to detect tables properly

 ## Project Structure

 ```